Version: 1.0.78

 brew upgrade applanga

 Please note that in order to run the latest Applanga CLI version on macOS you need to have at least macOS 11 (Big Sur) installed.
-If you are stuck with an older macOS you can use Applanga CLI 1.0.78 but be aware that not all features and fixes are available in that version.
+If you have an older macOS you can use Applanga CLI 1.0.51 but be aware that not all features and fixes are available in that version.
 Please check the Applanga CLI 1.0.51 README and CHANGELOG for more details.

 In order to install this via brew you need to run: